msaviczki-dev/Movie-API-Android/README.md

 -YoutubeExtractor - to extract .MP4 of YouTube links (change in the version that existed in the project)

 -Glide - to load URL images

+## What could i do more if i had more time?

+-Lint and Detekt plugins

+-Modularization project by FEATURE

+-UI Tests

+-CI/CD with process conveyor

+-More beautiful interface with design system